Progress of Global Climate Change 2025

 Progress of human-induced and observed global warming, greenhouse gas emissions, sea levels, and the remaining carbon budget.
-Relevant to the Paris Agreement, IPCC AR6 consistent.
+Relevant to the Paris Agreement, IPCC AR6 consistent, annually updated.
 Read key messagesKey Messages

-- Paris Agreement: Reaching 1.5°C global warming on a long-term basis is now inevitable in around five years if we don't take the immediate, transformative action needed to reduce emissions from fossil fuels and deforestation to net zero.
+- Paris Agreement: Reaching 1.5°C global warming on a long-term basis is inevitable in around four years if we don't take the immediate, transformative action needed to reduce emissions from fossil fuels and deforestation to net zero.

 - Carbon Budget: The remaining carbon budget for a 50% likelihood to stay under 1.5 °C of global warming is only around 130 gigatonnes, around 3 years' worth of current emissions.

-- Sea Level Rise: Since the start of the 20th century, global sea levels have risen by approximately 228 mm (22.8 cm).
-Between 2014 and 2024, the level rose by about 4.5 cm — an average rate of ~4.5 mm per year.
-This is more than double the long-term average rate of 1.8 mm/year recorded since 1901.
+- Sea Level Rise: Since the start of the 20th century, global sea levels have risen by approximately 23 cm.
+Between 2015 and 2025, the level rose by about 3.5 cm — an average rate of ~3.5 mm per year.

 - Immediate Transformative Action Required: To achieve net zero and to stabilize temperatures, the pace and scale of climate action globally must match the rate and scale of the climate challenge.